cvxgrp/dccp/README.md

 Installation
 ------------
-You should first install CVXPY.
-CVXPY install guid can be found [here](http://www.cvxpy.org/).
-If you already have CVXPY, make sure you have the latest version by running ``pip install —upgrade cvxpy``.
+You should first install the modified version of CVXPY hosted [here](https://github.com/xinyueshen/cvxpyhttps://github.com/xinyueshen/cvxpy).
+Then install DCCP by running ``pip install dccp``.

 Example
 -------